 When reviewing the worst individual security breach for each company, the average cost per firm was between £1.46 million and £3.14 million.

-Whilst the data for small businesses is much more difficult to maintain as correct data breach records are not always kept, or made available, the report still highlighted 74 per cent of firms which have experienced a security breach in 2014.
-For small firms the average cost of a breach was £75,000 and £311,000 for their worst breach.
+While the data for small businesses is much more difficult to maintain as correct data breach records are not always kept, or made available, the report still highlighted 74 per cent of firms which have experienced a security breach in 2014.
+For small firms, the average cost of a breach was £75,000 and £311,000 for their worst breach.
 Without adequate Cyber Insurance, many small firms would not be in a financial position to recover from such losses.

 All Firms Need Protection

-Regardless of the size of your business, adequate cyber security and Cyber Insurance provides invaluable protection.
+Regardless of the size of your business, adequate cybersecurity and Cyber Insurance provides invaluable protection.
 To help your business develop thorough cyber risk management, the government has set out 10 beneficial tips.